 Spanish language web page: sitio web en español.

 $2,624,100 of the Suncor settlement will be used for Supplemental Environmental Projects (SEPs) to benefit the surrounding communities.
-The settlement provides for a community process which involves community members serving on a committee to review and select the projects to implement.
+The settlement provided for a community process which involved community members serving on a committee to review and select the projects to implement.

 Please see the CDPHE Air Pollution Control Division website for additional information regarding the Suncor Settlement.

 The Evaluation Committee concluded their official business on April 26, 2021.
 The committee selected the following projects for funding:

 - Continuous air monitoring.
 Continuous air monitoring near the Suncor refinery to identify and quantify the most concerning air pollutants that adversely affect public health and the environment.
 This was one of two funded proposals from the non-profit Cultivando, and the application was awarded $869,989 in Supplemental Environmental Project funds.
 This project is based in Commerce City, but will include collaboration with organizations and residents in the Globeville, Elyria, and Swansea neighborhoods.

 - A series of education, modeling, and monitoring efforts and studies.
 A series of education, modeling, and monitoring efforts and studies to provide a fuller picture of the health and environmental impacts from the refinery and develop a community outreach and education initiative.
 This was the second of two proposals from the non-profit Cultivando, and the application was awarded $986,625 in Supplemental Environmental Project funds.
 This project is based in Commerce City, but will include collaboration with organizations and residents in the Globeville, Elyria, and Swansea neighborhoods.